thoughtrealm/bumblebee/README.md

 You will find a some details of file construction and formats [here](docs/StreamCompositionOfBundles.pdf).

-A Threat Assessment document is not available yet.
+A Threat Model document is not available yet.
 We do intend to provide one.

 ## License
 _BumbleBee_ is licensed under an MIT license.
 For license details see [License](LICENSE).